 My travels took me to some ‘off the beaten track’ places and provided me with incredible photographic opportunities, some of which were photographing stunning landscapes in the mountains of South America, shooting among the hustle and bustle in the colourful streets of India and discovering the everchanging diversity of Turkey and Georgia.

 I adore landscape photography but what I found intrigued me more were the people of these countries, their faces, their homes and their stories.
 Which lead me to the type of photography I practice these days – conceptual and storytelling.
-(See guide to fantasy photography here.)
+(See guide to fantasy photography here and composite photography here.)

 I combine both landscape and people to create images that are somewhat surreal in nature.
 Working with images I photograph and digital art to create a piece that would sometimes not normally be able to be captured.